e-gov/GOVSSO/TechnicalSpecification.md

 **Verifying the issuer of tokens**

-The `iss` value of the ID Token element must be `https://govsso-demo.ria.ee/` (for GOVSSO test environment) or `https://govsso.ria.ee/` (for GOVSSO production environment).
+The `iss` value of the ID Token element must be `https://govsso-demo.ria.ee/` (for GOVSSO demo environment) or `https://govsso.ria.ee/` (for GOVSSO production environment).

 **Verifying the addressee of the tokens**